CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/device-specific/talonfx/remote-sensors.rst

 ``FusedCANcoder``
 -----------------

 .. important:: This feature requires the device to be :doc:`Pro licensed </docs/licensing/licensing>`.
+When unlicensed, the TalonFX will fall back to ``RemoteCANcoder`` and trip the UsingFusedCANcoderWhileUnlicensed fault.

 New in Phoenix 6 is a feedback sensor type called ``FusedCANcoder``. ``FusedCANcoder`` will fuse another CANcoder's information with the motor's internal rotor, which provides the best possible position and velocity for accuracy and bandwidth.
 This is useful in applications such as swerve azimuth.